SublimeText/TrailingSpaces/README.md

 ```

 With this setting, pressing <kbd>Ctrl + Shift + t</kbd> will delete all trailing spaces at once in the current file!
+To quote wbond: "When porting a key binding across OSes, it is common for the ctrl key onWindows and Linux to be
+swapped out for super on OS X" (eg. use "super+ctrl+t" if you want to).

 *Beware*: I like this shortcut but it overrides the default ST's mapping for reopening last closed file.
 Pick what you like.